ackleely/CSEL302/README.md

-# Activities and Project Compilation CSEL302
+# Activities and Midterm Compilation CSEL302
 compilation for the subject activities